cilium/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-troubleshooting.rst

 The existing BGP session went down immediately after applying the new CiliumBGPPeeringPolicy
 --------------------------------------------------------------------------------------------

-A node may be selected by multiple ``CiliumBPFPeeringPolicy`` objects based on the configured ``nodeSelector`` fields.
+A node may be selected by multiple ``CiliumBGPPeeringPolicy`` objects based on the configured ``nodeSelector`` fields.
 If multiple policies are applied, the BGP control plane will clear all pre-existing state configured on the node.
 First, rollback the last applied ``CiliumBGPPeeringPolicy`` and check the logs